-How should I record a patient's hearing loss?
+How you should record a patient’s hearing loss

 When you’re caring for a person with hearing loss, it’s important to record their hearing difficulties in their handwritten or electronic patient notes, and in their communication care plan, if available.
 Where information about patients is recorded on whiteboards, hearing loss should be included.

 If a personal listener is used to make it easier to communicate with a patient, or a patient has been screened for hearing loss, this should also be recorded in their notes, particularly if a referral to hearing services or an ear, nose and throat specialist has been made.
 You can also record when hearing aid maintenance is carried out.

 Hearing aids can easily be lost on busy hospital wards.
 If your Trust provides hearing aid storage boxes to help keep hearing aids safe, you should use the following standard operating procedure for cleaning them:

 - The storage box (and laminated card) should be cleaned as required and every time a new patient uses the box, using Clinell sanitising wipes.

 - In exceptional cases, where infection is suspected, Chlorclean, which is made up in cold water, is to be used, or the box disposed of.

 Some Trusts have a policy of having staff who are ‘champions’ in different disciplines – for example, dementia, dignity, diversity.
 Find out if your Trust has a hearing loss champion (sometimes called a ‘link worker’) and seek them out if you feel you need guidance or support around hearing loss.